NTT Information Sharing Platform Laboratories, Information Security Project

 Camellia-CTR and Camellia-CCM were certified as the IETF standard cipher (Proposed Standard) for IPsec (IKEv2, ESP) (RFC5529).

-Camellia Algorithm number were certified as the IETF for OpenPGP (RFC5581).
+Camellia Algorithm number was certified as the IETF for OpenPGP (RFC5581).

 2006 RSA Laboratories Camellia was specified as an approved cipher in the PKCS#11 (Public Key Cryptography Standard #11) , which is the cryptographic token interface standard.